 Want an Olympic diver's body without the 10m board?
 Here are Tom Daley's 5 health tips

-If you’re on a health kick, who better to take a bit of fitness inspiration from than British diving hero Tom Daley?
+If you’re on a health kick this January, who better to take a bit of fitness inspiration from than British diving hero Tom Daley?

 After winning bronze at London 2012, Daley put British diving well and truly on the map and became somewhat of a national treasure.
 And as we all proudly watched him in Rio, yes, seriously impressed with his diving prowess, but everyone also kind of noticed he was in REALLY good shape.

 So aside from spending hours throwing yourself off a 10m diving board (which we don’t recommend without some serious training from a professional), we asked Daley what fitness rules he follows.

 “You can't really eat pizzas and chips if you want to be lean.”

 “If someone's never exercised before, just going for a 30-minute walk or doing one of the routines in my book will help.
 Make sure you work on different muscle groups.
 Often people disregard doing leg exercises because they're like ‘Oh I don't worry about legs, I want to just look good upper body'.